 A scatter plot is the simplest way to get a better understanding of data.
-Using this visualization user can get to know how variables are related to each other, how changing value of one variable will change the value of other variables etc. The slope of the chart tells about the positive and negative relationship between the variables.
+Using this visualization, users can get to know how variables are related to each other, how changing the value of one variable will change the value of other variables etc. The slope of the chart tells about the positive and negative relationship between the variables.

 This is a guide to Scatterplot in R. Here, we discuss an introduction, scatterplot matrices, scatterplot 3D, how to create scatterplot? along with appropriate examples.
 You can also go through our other suggested articles to learn more –